viniciusteles/casalpartiucom/source/_posts/2014-01-17-time-for-a-haircut-in-turkey.markdown

 title: Time for a haircut in Turkey
 date: 2014-01-17T13:30:00-03:00
 thumbnail: http://i1.ytimg.com/vi/-zI18JquH2w/maxresdefault.jpg
-keywords: haircut, istanbul, turkey, lifestyle, video, vinícius teles
+keywords: haircut, istanbul, turkey, lifestyle, video, vinícius teles, digital nomad
 description: Want to know how it is like to have a haircut in Turkey?
 There are some special things about it.
 categories:
  - haircut